boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## Scalability Considerations for NRP

 {{?I-D.ietf-teas-nrp-scalability}} discusses a set of scenarios for the deployment of NRP with a focus on scalability implications.
-The document reasons about the increase of requested IETF Network Slice services that would require NRPs.
+The document reasons about the increase of requested RFC XXXX Network Slice Services that would require NRPs.
 Such an increase of slices is speculative at this stage.

 # Security Considerations